edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-03-16-five-tips-for-working-at-home.md

 Most lists about working from home focus on things like staying productive, how to keep focused, and setting up your ideal workspace.
 The situation many people are in currently - or about to be - is drastically different.
 We've been a work at home company from the beginning.
 And while we can offer advice on the above topics, we know right now it's a matter of trying to keep the lights on at your business.
 How do you keep things running when you unexpectedly have to work from home?
 {: .featured-text }

-## Amber's Five Tips for Surviving Work at Home with Kids
+## Amber's Five Tips for Working at Home with Kids

 I've always jokingly referred to my son Andrew as my EdgePoint co-worker.
 In the early days that involved cramming as much work in as I could during nap time, and bringing him along for any in-person meetings.
 Now, 11 years later, it's spending the summers together in our shared space, and hiring him to do occasional voiceover and tidy the office.
 He has always been a part of my work life at EdgePoint.
 Together we have compiled a list of five tips for parents (and their kids) for working at home.